shipdocs/bastion-firewall/README.md

 ```

 **Open Control Panel:**
-1. Search for "Douane Control Panel" in application menu, OR
+1. Search for "Bastion Control Panel" in application menu, OR
 2. Right-click system tray icon → "Control Panel"

 ### Using the Control Panel